ajhenley/gitbook/modularization.md

 <h3>The Main Routine - your starting point</h3>
 <p>The main routine is the starting point for your program.
 The main routine ties all the modules together and coordinates their activity.
 The main routine contains the main processing functions, and the order in which they will execute.
 It also shows the flow of data and the major control structures.
 The main program should be easy to read, be of manageable length and show the logic structure of the program.</p>

-The signature of the main routine in a Java program is:
+The signature of the main routine in a Java program is:<br/>
     public static void main(String args[])